looking for a screenwriter to hire? this screenplay ghostwriter is available now

 Introduction by- Michael McKown

-Why would it take so long?
-Because you’ll make mistakes, and you won’t even know about those mistakes until you have a professional writer evaluate your movie script, and/or enter your script in screenplay contests.
+The odds are you’ll make mistakes, and you won’t even know about those mistakes until you have a professional writer evaluate your movie script, and/or enter your script in screenplay contests.
 Writing a screenplay isn’t anything like Film-Crew-420w writing a fiction manuscript.
 It’s a whole other kind of narrative that must operate within tight constraints.

 What constraints?
 Think about it.
 You can make a book any length you want.
 But a movie script will end up on film.
 A movie involves major expenses for dozens to hundreds to thousands of actor/crew salaries, service fees, equipment, locations, processing and more.
 Not only is it extremely expensive to produce a movie, but you’ve also got length restraints.
 A film with a run time of 1:45 can be exhibited more often, which makes theater owners and streaming services more money.
 One with a run time of 3:15 means fewer showings and less money.
-You can believe every producer wants to make their investment back.
+You can believe every producer or investor wants to make their investment back.

 By- Chuck Loch